sagnik-sanyal/persistent_nav_v2/MigrationGuide.md

 ## NavBarDecoration

-Most of its attributes just moved to the `decoration` attribute, which is a `BoxDecoration` and thus includes some more options.
+This now extends the `BoxDecoration` and thus includes some more options.
 Extra notes on the following attributes:

 - the attribute `colorBehindNavBar` moved to `PersistentTabView.backgroundColor` (which previously was the navigation bar color.
 The color of the navigation bar must now be set in `NavBarDecoration.decoration.color`)
 - the attribute `adjustScreenBottomPaddingOnCurve` got removed in favor of more flexibility.
 You can accomplish the same functionality by setting `NavBarOverlap.custom(overlap: navBarDecoration.exposedHeight)` on `PersistentTabView.navBarOverlap` where `navBarDecoration` must be what you pass to you navigation bar so you might need to store that somewhere in between.